changyuezhou/net_framework/README.md

 ## [10 Performance](#performance)
 --------------------
 ## 1 Introduction <a name="Introduction"/>
-*       This framework processing detail of net socket.With it, you can focus on business logic and do not care of the problem of socket and concurrence.You just need to define some interface to deal with the business logic and add it to plugins, than run the framework.
+*		This framework processes details of net sockets.With it, you can be focus on the busines logics and do not care the issues of sockets and concurrences.
+You just need to define some interfaces to deal with the business logics and add it to plugins, then run the framework.

 ## 2 Interface <a name="Interface"/>